Who Wants to be the King or Queen of the Darting Hill?

 Groupings

-Unless stated otherwise, groupings will be determined through a random draw at 11:30 on the day of the tournament and will be drawn once all registered players have been finalised.
+Unless stated otherwise, groupings will be determined through a random draw on the day of the tournament and will be drawn once all registered players have been finalised.